gortaina/workout/100DaysOfCode/Readme.md

 ### 100DaysOfCode

+My journey trough 100 days of code,  it took me 18 more days to complete the challenge, but it's done!
+02/02/2020.
+Time to round 2!

 Minha jornada do desafio 100 dias de código, demorei 18 dias a mais para completar o desafio, mas está feito!
 02/02/2020.

 Hora do round 2!

 ## Day 118/118 02/02/2020 - Sunday